 I originally planned to write up a New resolutions post about how I am going to schedule my blog posts properly, and yes even bring back the translations requests section but then I suddenly realize that I have to start sewing for Chinese New Year which is 23 days away!
 Gulp….
 I have to sew (at least) 2 cheongsams for my daughters, including drafting new patterns since they have grown so much since last year.
 And I have to sew for my little boy too!
 So due to the tight timeline, I have to jump right in and the first one I will tackle will be from this book.

-This book is available on Amazon, I have posted the full book review some time ago, so you can look at the rest of the projects here if you have not purchased the book yet.
+I have posted the full book review some time ago, so you can look at the rest of the projects here if you have not purchased the book yet.
 This book is translated into English so no worries about following along!

 I will be making the above Boy’s Stand-up Collar Shirt in Size 2.
 I will be taking pictures as I go along, I’m not sure if I have space/time to setup my video equipment, since having a 2 year old around means no tripods stay upright for long.
 What am I talking about, he doesn’t even let me out of his sight.
 It is 6+ in the morning here which is why I can even type this out.
 Anyway, I’ll probably be taking pictures, so if you can, sew-along with me!
 I will be splitting up this project into a few separate posts, and the length of each post will literally depend on how much I get done each day.